-If a SSDI lawyer has been in practice for a long time, they will be familiar with local administrative law judges (ALJs) that might hear your case.
-The lawyer might be able to adjust their argument based on the judge for your hearing.
+If an SSDI lawyer has been in practice for a long time, they will be familiar with local administrative law judges (ALJs) that might hear your case.
+Therefore, the lawyer might be able to adjust their argument based on the judge for your hearing.

 What Is the Attorney’s Approval Rate for SSDI Claims?

 Getting SSDI benefits is not easy.
 However, it’s essential to know that your lawyer has a good track record.
 Ask the attorney about their approval rate for disability cases.

 - How many cases get to the hearing level?

 - How many of your clients have won complete versus partial benefits?

 - What approval rate statistics can you show me?